Casey Sayles

-High school career
+Early life

 Sayles attended Omaha North High School in Omaha, Nebraska.
 As a senior, Sayles compiled 36 solo tackles and 40 assists, with 19 tackles for loss for 71 yards, including 4 1/2 sacks.
 He also registered four pass breakups, and while playing tight end, he caught nine passes for 145 yards and two touchdowns.
 He helped Omaha North reach the Class A championship game and was named to the All-Nebraska team.
 Sayles signed with the Ohio Bobcats out of high school.

 College career

-Sayles played Defensive line for the Ohio Bobcats from 2013 to 2016.
-In 2013, he also played Special teams and returned 4 kicks for a total of 30 yards.
+Sayles played defensive line for the Ohio Bobcats from 2013 to 2016.
+In 2013, he also played special teams and returned 4 kicks for a total of 30 yards.
 In 2014, he played in only seven games.
 In his senior season in 2016, Sayles has 33 tackles and six sacks, earning Second-team All-Mid-American Conference honors.
 He finished his four year college career with 111 total tackles and 12.5 sacks and three fumble recoveries in 50 games.